akash22022/The-Sparks-foundation-projects/README.md

-# Refer TASK-2 for a project on Supervised Machine Learning Algorithm
+## Refer TASK-2 for a project on Supervised Machine Learning Algorithm
-# Refer TASK-3 for a project on Unsupervised ML algorithm using Elbow Method for K-means clustering
+## Refer TASK-3 for a project on Unsupervised ML algorithm using Elbow Method for K-means clustering
+## Refer TASK-4 for a project on Decision tree algorithm